owusukd/multi-tier-docker-java-application/README.md

 The docker image of the app, DB, and Nginx were built and uploaded onto Dockerhub, whiles memcache and rabbitmq were downloaded from Dockerhub.
 The building and the deployment were done with a Docker compose file.

-Source code by Imran Teli.
+Java Source code by Imran Teli.